Dockers (brand): 2009 change of focus

 The brand tried to revamp the pants by new marketing strategies.
 They emphasized the "Dockers lifestyle" by showing ads depicting the various products for work, dress, casual weekends, and golf.
-According to Levis' global chief marketing officer Jen Sey, the global vice president of marketing for Dockers, “we lost our focus by going after women and trying to incorporate head-to-toe dressing."
+According to Levi's global chief marketing officer Jen Sey, the global vice president of marketing for Dockers, “we lost our focus by going after women and trying to incorporate head-to-toe dressing."

 2010 campaign

 In January 2010, the Dockers brand launched a cross-channel advertising campaign with the tagline "Wear The Pants."
 The campaign premiered during the 2010 Super Bowl, and was the first Super Bowl advertisement to offer an exclusive, limited-time online offer for viewers.
 The ad also featured "I Wear No Pants" by the Poxy Boggards.

 The Dockers campaign tagline, "Wear The Pants" was marketed as a call to masculinity for men.
 The campaign incorporated outside sources to incite men to reclaim their lost male-aesthetic.
 Along with a new campaign message, the Dockers brand has since revitalized their product line as well, featuring several new styles aimed at a younger, status-seeker consumer.
 The Dockers brand has also partnered with Habitat for Humanity as their charitable cause.